 A conventional loan is everything else.
 A conventional loan is not insured by the federal government and also known as a conforming mortgage.
 These mortgages adhere to the guidelines set by Fannie Mae and Freddie Mac and can have either a fixed or adjustable rate.
 Conventional home loans typically require a larger down payment however they differ from lender to lender.
 Recently there have been regulation changes geared at helping first-time buyers more easily obtain mortgages as well which is good news for buyers interested in conventional loans.

-Renee Wiginton, experienced financial advisor with First Team, helped put together this helpful chart for home buyers and their agents to better understand the differences in price between FHA and conventional loans.
+Renee Wiginton, an experienced financial advisor with First Team, helped put together this helpful chart for home buyers and their agents to better understand the differences in price between FHA and conventional loans.
 Renee works with real estate agents and their buyers to help them find the perfect loan to fit their financial situation.
 This chart is based on a price break down common among first-time buyers – a home purchase on a property listed at $400,000 with a 5 percent down payment.

-If you’re a first time buyer in Southern California (and Orange County especially) you’re also probably looking at condos for sale because they’re more affordable than single family homes and require a smaller initial down payment.
+If you’re a first-time buyer in Southern California (and Orange County especially) you’re also probably looking at condos for sale because they’re more affordable than single-family homes and require a smaller initial down payment.

 FHA or Conventional Loan: Price Comparison

 |Sales Price: $400,000||Sales Price: $400,000|

 |Total Amount (Including Financed Mortgage Insurance Premium): $392,755||Total Amount: $380,000|